-First of all, many people believe you can't have a hit and run if the accident you were involved in wasn't your fault.
+First of all, many people believe you can't have a hit-and-run if the accident you were involved in wasn't your fault.
 This is false.
 Any accident you're involved with, even if it's not your fault, you have to stop and exchange information with the person.

-I can't tell you how many hit and runs I've done in Los Angeles where my client gets in an accident and leaves the scene.
-The other party waits there, calls the police, and that's it; they've got the hit and run.
+I can't tell you how many hit-and-runs I've done in Los Angeles where my client gets in an accident and leaves the scene.
+The other party waits there, calls the police, and that's it; they've got the hit-and-run.
 I had one client sitting at a red light waiting for it to change, and somebody rear-ended him.
 He drove away because he did not have a valid driver's license.

-Instead of a nice accident where he can collect some money for his pain and suffering and get his car fixed by the other party's insurance, he's got a hit and run case.
-He's got to go to criminal court, and it even looks worse on the driver's license when you get that hit and run conviction.
+Instead of a nice accident where he can collect some money for his pain and suffering and get his car fixed by the other party's insurance, he's got a hit-and-run case.
+He's got to go to criminal court, and it even looks worse on the driver's license when you get that hit-and-run conviction.
 So, it doesn't make sense why somebody would do that, but sometimes people panic.
-Sometimes people make bad decisions, and then they're in a position where they don't know what to do.
+Sometimes, people make bad decisions, and then they're in a position where they don't know what to do.

 I can't tell you how often I've had a hit-and-run accident, and the client waits months and even years to deal with it.
 They bury their head in the sand.
 They assume the worse — which is not a good thing to do — and then they put themselves in a position where they're looking at possible jail time when they get out.